josejorgeruiz/KnowledgeBase/Glossary.md

 ### Band Six — Continuum
 Sustains and renews institutional identity and license; aligns policy, culture, and ecosystem commitments; sponsors resilience platforms, succession, and cross-generational bets; and safeguards reputation and ethics to maintain coherence through cycles and shocks over long horizons (≈5–10+ years).
 ## Capacity
-Capacity combines volume, scale, and scope.
-It measures how broadly ability and capability can be applied across teams, systems, and timeframes.
-Capacity depends on both personal maturity and organizational strength, as even the most capable individual cannot sustain high performance without supportive structures, resources, and a resilient institutional capability.
+Capacity is the scope, reach, and scale at which ability and capability can be applied while preserving coherence.
+It defines how far and how widely intent, standards, and judgment travel through people, structures, and time, especially as the organization grows, scales, and evolves.
 ### Individual Capacity
 Individual capacity is the scale of how broadly a person applies ability and capability across teams, systems, and timeframes.
 It reflects influence, coordination, and operating across domains.
 Shaped by personal maturity and systemic support, it is relational—high capacity cannot be sustained without the scaffolding and structure of organizational capacity.
 ### Organizational Capacity
-Organizational capacity is the scale, scope, and volume of work an institution can sustain with its available resources, time, and people.
-It defines how broadly initiatives can be executed and coordinated.
-Unlike capability, which reflects strength in complexity, capacity marks the organization’s practical limits of throughput and reach.
+Organizational capacity is the collective reach, scope, and scale at which an institution’s ability and capability can be applied while preserving coherence, quality, and alignment.
+It defines how far and how widely strategy, standards, and decisions can travel through structures, teams, and regions—distinct from capability, which reflects strength in navigating complexity.
 ## Complexity Quotient (CQ)
 Complexity Quotient (CQ) is an organization’s shared capacity to perceive evolving patterns, stay oriented amid ambiguity, and act with provisional clarity while learning.
 CQ coordinates sensing, sense-making, and adaptive action across roles and routines, producing coherence without overcontrol.
 It rises through diverse perspectives, feedback loops, simple rules, and disciplined experimentation.
 ## DOES Leadership Model